Jack Beckman

 Off the track, Beckman was an instructor for Frank Hawley's Drag Racing School, the official driving instruction school of the National Hot Rod Association, and currently serves as a consultant.
-Over a period of 11 years, Beckman instructed over 7,000 different students.
+For over 11 years, Beckman instructed over 7,000 different students.
 He is currently documenting the sport's history and is taking part in the Wally Parks NHRA Motorsport Museum's History of Hot Rodding.

 Beckman is a former sergeant in the U.S. Air Force and in May 2013 he was presented with the U.S. Air Force Wall of Achievers honor in Enlisted Heritage Hall at Gunter Annex of Maxwell Air Force Base.

+On July 30, 2024, Beckman came out of retirement to drive for John Force Racing in the primary Peak Antifreeze Chevrolet as a substitute driver after John Force had a season-ending injury at Virginia Motorsports Park during the Virginia Nationals during the first round of eliminations.
+Under NHRA rules, Beckman can finish the remaining eight races to allow the Force team to participate in the Countdown to the Championship.
+His first drive will be at Summit Motorsports Park in a session with the Cornwell Tools Night of Fire event, which legally is a test session in a non-championship, non-pressure situation.